 If you have a product catalog that you promote with Facebook ads, you have a new targeting option.
-Catalog custom audiences have arrived.
+If you utilize a product catalog, you can create audiences of people based on their engagement with your products that can be used for targeting and exclusions in your ad set.
+More have arrived.

 How to Create